 Doctors are working to learn more about NPC, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Biologic therapy.
 Biologic therapy, also called immunotherapy, is designed to boost the body’s natural defenses to fight cancer.
 It uses substances either made by the body or in a laboratory to improve or restore immune system function.
 Treatment based on the specific biologic characteristics of a tumor is being used with increasing frequency and is being tested in clinical trials.
 People should talk with their doctors about the availability of these studies.
-Learn more about immunotherapy.
+Learn more about the basics of immunotherapy.

 Combining therapies.
 As described in the Treatment Options section, doctors continue to research the best combinations of different types of therapies, such as radiation therapy, chemotherapy, and surgery, for different stages of NPC.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current nasopharyngeal cancer treatments in order to improve patients’ comfort and quality of life.
-This includes ways of relieving dry mouth (xerostomia), mouth sores, pain, and other side effects.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current NPC treatments to improve patients’ comfort and quality of life.
+This includes ways to relieve dry mouth (xerostomia), mouth sores, pain, and other side effects.